crazylab/fake-rest-server/README.md

 To avoid the need to restart fake-server in order to clear the configuration, we've implemented a special endpoint called `/flush`.
 By sending a `DELETE` request to `http://localhost:3012/flush`, you will erase all previously configured responses.

 ### Configuring rest-fake-server
-The server can be configured by putting a `config.json` file in the directory where the server is started.
+The server can be configured by putting a `fake-rest-server.conf` file in the directory where the server is running.
 Below is a sample configuration file.
 ```json
 {
   "PORT": 3000,